-- 54.1 At every Council meeting the minutes of the preceding meeting must be dealt with as follows: - 54.1.1 a motion will be moved to confirm the minutes in the following terms: "That the minutes of themeeting held on20......be confirmed."; - 54.1.2 if no Councillor indicates opposition to the minutes, the Chair must declare the minutes confirmed: - 54.1.3 if a Councillor indicates opposition to the minutes, that Councillor must specify the particular matter in the minutes concerned and may, after asking any questions to clarify the matter, move a motion to correct the inaccuracy; - once the minutes are confirmed the Chair of the meeting at which they are confirmed must sign them, if practicable. - 54.2 No discussion or debate on the confirmation of minutes is permitted except where their accuracy as a record of the proceedings of the meeting to which they relate is questioned.
+- 54.1 At every Council meeting the minutes of the preceding meeting must be dealt with as follows:

-- 54.3 The Chief Executive Officer must ensure that the minutes of any meeting are: - 54.3.1 published on Council's website; and - 54.3.2 available for inspection at Council's office during normal business hours. - 54.4 Nothing in Sub-Rule 54.3 requires Council or the Chief Executive Officer to make public any minutes relating to a Council meeting or part of a Council meeting closed to members of the public in accordance with section 66 of the Act.
+- 54.1.2 if no Councillor indicates opposition to the minutes, the Chair must declare the minutes confirmed; - 54.1.3 if a Councillor indicates opposition to the minutes, that Councillor must specify the particular matter in the minutes concerned and may, after asking any questions to clarify the matter, move a motion to correct the inaccuracy; - once the minutes are confirmed the Chair of the meeting at which they are confirmed must sign them, if practicable. - No discussion or debate on the confirmation of minutes is permitted except where their accuracy as a record of the proceedings of the meeting to which they relate is questioned. - 54.3 The Chief Executive Officer must ensure that the minutes of any meeting are: - 54.3.1 published on Council's website; and - 54.3.2 available for inspection at Council's office during normal business hours. - Nothing in Sub-Rule 54.3 requires Council or the Chief Executive Officer to make public any minutes relating to a Council meeting or part of a Council meeting closed to members of the public in accordance with section 66 of the Act.